Southwest Middle School standout student - Albert Lea Tribune

 Quote from teacher:

 “Brodie Rassler is a student who embodies what we mean at Southwest when we talk to students about living ‘Above the Line.’
 As a student, Brodie works to be an influential member of each of his classes.
 He seeks out opportunities to include others, especially those who are not his typical friends, and brings a sense of fun and hard work to his work.
 He is conscientious about meeting his responsibilities in class and outside the classroom.
-Brodie is a student who has met the challenges of last spring and this fall with a positive attitude.” — Starr Kloski
+Brodie is a student who has met the challenges of last spring and this fall with a positive attitude.” — Starr Kloskin

 Administrator’s Corner: Planning school during COVID